ewels/CPT-Bootstrap-Carousel/README.md

 1. Make sure that your theme is loading the [Twitter Bootstrap](http://www.getbootstrap.com) CSS and Carousel javascript
 1. Place the `[image-carousel]` shortcode in a Page or Post
 1. Create new items in the `Carousel` post type, uploading a Featured Image for each.
+	1. *Optional:* You can hyperlink each image by entering the desired url `Image Link URL` admin metabox when adding a new carousel image.

 Shortcode Options
 -----------------